amahabal/PySeqsee/docs/api/api_index.rst

 The Core API
 ====================================

-Details of how to build applications on top of the core.
+This section documents the API exposed by the core of the architecture.

 Contents:

 .. toctree::
    :maxdepth: 2

+   controller
    run_mode
    ui
-   controller
    subspace
    stream
    coderack